How To Write a Cannabis Cultivation Business Plan

 Market Analysis

 Carefully crafting this section of your cannabis cultivation business plan will improve your likelihood of success.
-You’ll detail your competition (and future competition) while identifying market trends and how you’ll meet consumer demands.
+You will need to do market research and detail your competition (and future competition) while identifying market trends and how you’ll meet consumer demands.

 Check out industry fact sheets from the Brightfield Group, Marijuana Business Daily, and Cannabis Business Times for state-level market data and consumer trends.